Vesper sparrow: Description

+Distribution and habitat

 Vesper sparrows are primarily found across Canada and most of the northern United States.
-Unlike some other sparrows in the regions they are found, Vesper sparrows are located in lower elevations of grassy areas such as dry grasslands, sagebrush and fields.
+Unlike some other sparrows in the regions they are found, vesper sparrows are located in lower elevations of grassy areas such as dry grasslands, sagebrush and fields.

+Around September, with the onset of fall, vesper sparrows migrate to the eastern United States, the central United States, Mexico and the Gulf Coast.
+They return during March as spring arrives to the north.

 Behavior

 Vesper sparrows tend to be more grounded to the shrub area, often taking dust baths and hopping around.
-Their courtship involves the male sparrow running with his wings raised and occasionally jumping around to sing its song.
 These birds forage on the ground, mainly eating insects and seeds.
 Outside the nesting season they often feed in small flocks.